 - Costs incurred through the lettings process, for example, property management fees, agency, legal, advertising, collection agent, or accountancy fees

 - Fees for any services that are not repaid by your tenant, for instance, waste collection

 Expenses You Can’t Claim

-Pre Or Post-Letting Expenses
+Pre or Post-Letting Expenses

-A good rule of thumb is that if a cost was incurred on the property before or after you began to let it out, then you are not able to claim it as an expense.
+A good rule of thumb is that if a cost was incurred on the property before you began to let it out, then you are not able to claim it as an expense.
 For example, you couldn’t claim the cost of a roof repair carried out before your first tenant moved in, and you couldn’t claim your mortgage interest payments from the time you bought the property to the time you first let it out.
 There are a few exceptions to this rule, so if you are unsure if something can be claimed it’s always worth checking with an accountant.

 Local Property Tax (LPT)

 Almost every residential property owner in Ireland must pay Local Property Tax, which is calculated according to the value of the property.
 This payment can vary from €90 to upwards of €1,755 for the most valuable homes and must be paid annually.

 If you purchase a property in Ireland you are liable for Stamp Duty.
 This is not tax-deductible even if you are buying the property with the intention of letting it out.
 However, any costs for legal aid you receive in relation to Stamp Duty are.
 For more information, it’s best to consult a property broker.